Pardon Us (band)

-Pardon Us are a three-piece DIY punk band from Liverpool, formed in 2014.
+Pardon Us are a three-piece DIY punk band from Liverpool.

+History

+Pardon Us formed in 2014.
 Following a split EP with Only Strangers on Keith Records, and a self-titled EP, their debut album Wait was released in July 2019.
 Their second album Seamless was released in August 2020.
-They are characterised by fast-paced live performances and gang vocals.

 The band's members have previously played in Liverpool-based acts Flamingo 50, Down and Outs, The No Marks and Town Bike, and have cited Hüsker Dü, Snuff, Naked Raygun and J Church as major influences.

+Musical style

+Their music is characterised by fast-paced live performances and gang vocals.